4-hydroxybenzoate 3-monooxygenase

 The enzyme 4-hydroxybenzoate 3-monooxygenase, also commonly referred to as para-hydroxybenzoate hydroxylase (PHBH), is a flavoprotein belonging to the family of oxidoreductases.
 Specifically, it is a hydroxylase, and is one of the most studied enzymes and catalyzes reactions involved in soil detoxification, metabolism, and other biosynthetic processes.

-4-hydroxybenzoate 3-monooygenase catalyzes the regioselective hydroxylation of 4-hydroxybenzoate, giving 3,4-dihydroxybenzoate as the product.
+4-hydroxybenzoate 3-monooygenase catalyzes the regioselective hydroxylation of 4-hydroxybenzoic acid, giving 3,4-dihydroxybenzoic acid as the product.
 The mechanism consists of the following general steps: (1) reduction of the flavin, (2) reaction of the flavin with O_{2}, producing C4a-hydroperoxyflavin, and (3) binding and activation of the substrate, leading to product formation and release.
 Throughout the mechanism, the flavin changes between “open” and “closed” conformations, thus altering the substrate reaction environment.
 The open conformation allows solvent access to the active site; the enzyme adopts this conformation for substrate binding and product release.
 A closed conformation isolates the reaction from solvent, which helps to stabilize the reaction intermediates.